 - Increase the operating costs of drinking water and power plants

 In most cases, the best way to manage aquatic invasives is to halt their spread into new areas.
 That’s why cleaning your equipment every time you leave the water is so important.
 All you need to do is clean, drain, and dry!

-- Remove any visible plant matter, animals, mud, and dirt from your boat, trailer, boots, fishing tackle, and all equipment that has been in the water.
+- Remove any visible plant matter, animals, mud, and dirt from your boat, trailer, boots, fishing tackle, water monitoring gear, and all equipment that has been in the water.
 Even plant fragments and dirt may contain tiny hitchhikers.